Ad | Thank you to Bosch for supporting us with this project

 - Planters (we used these plant pots from Ikea)

 This is how to make a DIY hanging herb garden:

 1. Measure & Mark

-Start by measuring and marking where you have to cut and drill.
+As with most DIY projects, start by measuring and marking where you have to cut and drill.
 These are the measurements we used.